inno-devops-labs/S24-core-course-labs/app_python/README.md

 Note: unit tests assume that the application is already deployed and is available on loopback IP address on port 5000.

+# CI Workflow

+Pull requests to the repository are automatically checked using CI.
+The workflow builds the docker image, runs the tests and pushes a docker image.